supendi/validant/README.md

 #### 2. Validate

-Use saferval.validate() to validate your data and get the result:
+Use validant.validate() to validate your data and get the result:

 ```ts
 const account: Account = {